clhenrick/portfolio/README.md

 - "thumb" : required: thumb nail image
 - "tech" : an array containing the names of whatever tech was used
 - "video" : an object containing the following if the project has a video
   - "url" : link to a video if the project has one
     ( eg: "https://vimeo.com/81728484")
   - "embed" : link to the embed url for the video
     (eg: "https://player.vimeo.com/video/81728484")
-- "imgs" : ["ppnc.jpg"], // required: any images associated with the project
+- "imgs" : required: an array of any images associated with the project
-- "size" : "width2 ", // size to give to the project (depreciated / unnecessary)
+- "size" : size to give to the project that corresponds to a `CSS` class (depreciated / unnecessary)
 - "date" : date the project was created in the format of Year-Month-Day, eg: "2014-11-02"

 Then `cd` to the `scripts` dir and do `node make-portfolio-pages.js`